Our Work

 We’re working with GP practices across the region to improve the rates of early cancer diagnosis.
 The PCN Cancer and Practice Engagement Lead regularly meets with GP Cancer Leads across Southport and Formby to look at cancer screening and referral rates, and how we can standardise practice across the PCN.

 Our team of Clinical Pharmacists provide support across the area to complete structured medication reviews, ensuring patients are receiving quality prescribing.
 They work with staff in care homes as well as support teams for house-bound patients to deliver better medicine safety, better monitoring of medicines and better prescribing.
-The Clinical Pharmacists are also working to educate GPs on best practice when prescribing medication.
+The Clinical Pharmacists are also working to support GPs with best practice when prescribing medication.

 Social Prescribing Link Workers